ranciere/zoltan/README.md

 # zoltan

-A Sol inspired minimalistic Lua binding for Zig.
+A Sol-inspired minimalist Lua binding for Zig.

 ## Features